 Northwest Africa 1670 is typical in many respects to other angrites, being derived from a primary angritic source meltthe apparent differences among them can be attributed in large part to the accumulation of xenocrystic, highly magnesian olivine and to pyroxene accumulation.
 Both the groundmass texture, described as variolitic by Hayashi and Mikouchi (2019), and the olivine zoning profiles in NWA 1670 are consistent with that of a more rapidly quenched melt (est. 3°C/hr cooling from 1400°C to 900°C) located at very shallow depths.
 The low Si content and the overabundance of Ca in many mineral phases of NWA 1670 attests to melting in the presence of carbonate (Jambon et al., 2005).
 This is a process unique to angrites, which might illustrate one of the earliest stages of Solar System evolution.

 It was proposed by Mikouchi et al (2001) that a rapidly cooling magma (~1050°C/hour) entrained locally variable amounts of magnesian olivine xenocrysts derived from the mantle into the groundmass melt.
 Cooling rate data acquired with respect to chemical zoning of olivine xenocrysts gave consistent rates of 713°C/hour (Mikouchi et al., 2008).
 The lower Mn/Cr ratios obtained by Sugiura et al. (2003) are also consistent with rapid cooling within a thin lava flow at a depth of ~0.52 m.
-In further contrast to other angrites (with the exception of strongly shocked NWA 7203; Hayashi et al., 2018), NWA 1670 exhibits signs of a severe shock event, as evidenced by mosaicism and undulose extinction in olivine xenocrysts, and by the presence of cracks and impact-melt veins.
-In view of the shock deformation features present in NWA 1670 (and other quenched angrites) olivine xenocrysts, late metamorphism associated with an impact-shock event is considered a possibility (Jambon et al., 2008; Mikouchi et al., 2015, 2017).
+In further contrast to other angrites (with the exception of the most heavily shocked [S3] NWA 7203; Hayashi et al., 2018, 2019), NWA 1670 exhibits signs of a severe shock event, as evidenced by mosaicism and undulose extinction in olivine xenocrysts, and by the presence of cracks and impact-melt veins.
+In view of the shock deformation features present in the olivine xenocrysts in NWA 1670 (and in other quenched angrites), late metamorphism associated with an impact-shock event is considered a possibility (Jambon et al., 2008; Mikouchi et al., 2015, 2017).